Skip to main content

 Outside of work, Alex loves to travel, garden, fish, and golf.
 He has volunteered coaching high school mock trial and with Kids’ Chance of Georgia and served on the Board of directors of Dress for Success Atlanta.
 Alex lives in Atlanta with his wife, daughter, two dogs, and cat.

-Mr. Richard Hampton Sapp III Related seminars and products
+Mr. Richard Hampton Sapp III Related Seminars and Products

 State Board of Worker's Compensation